Global Health Innovative Technology Fund: Leadership & Governance

 GHIT is governed and managed by an international Board of Directors.
 The Board is responsible for establishing the organization’s by-laws, providing fiduciary oversight, approving investment recommendations from the Selection Committee, and assessing the Fund’s overall performance.
 Dr. Kiyoshi Kurokawa is Chair of the Board and Dr. BT Slingsby is the founding CEO and Executive Director.

 GHIT’s Selection Committee operates separately from the Board of Directors.
 This is to ensure objectivity, transparency, and accountability of the investment-making and evaluation process.
 The Selection Committee consists of renowned experts in product development for infectious diseases from across the globe and evaluates proposals, and development partner reports, and recommends the provision of GHIT’s investments to the Board.
 To add another layer of accountability and scientific rigour, External Reviewers consisting of more than 100 global health experts from around the world provide independent reviews of R&D proposals to the GHIT Fund and its Selection Committee.
 To further preemptively counter any potential conflicts of interest, all Selection Committee members, including academicians, must declare that they have no relation to proposal applicants or abstain from any decision-making process in the instance when they may.

 GHIT’s Council, which includes participating pharmaceutical companies and government and international funding entities, provides oversight for the Board of Directors and advocates for GHIT’s mission.
 Council members are never involved in operational and/or funding decisions.

+An additional level of organization can be at the individual member level; for instance, Dave Stevenson is the COO and Managing Director of the Merck contributing unit.